Domain Name Registration

 Why register a brand name?

 If someone else beats you to it, they may use it for other purposes, which may be distasteful and harm your business.

-Even if you don’t have immediate plans for a website, securing your domain name now will avoid dissappointment later on.
-If someone beats you to registering your business name as a domain, it may be very costly, if not impossible, to purchase ownership of the name from the registrar.
+Even if you don’t have immediate plans for a website, securing your domain name now will avoid disappointment later on.
+If someone beats you to register your business name as a domain, it may be very costly, if not impossible, to purchase ownership of the name from the registrar.

 I don’t have a website yet, why do I need a domain name now?

 Registering your domain name now ensures that you own the domain name that may not otherwise be available when you want it.

 Once registered, the domain name is yours, provided the domain renewal fees are paid each year.

 You can park the domain, use it, sell it or lease it to other individuals or companies.